rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-31-b0cbd929bd159d9c-further-extension-of-timeline-for-mandatory-implementation-of-systems-and-proces.md

 source: bse
 stocks: []
 tags:
-- t+0-settlement
-- qualified-stock-brokers
-- qsb
-- settlement-cycle
-- timeline-extension
+- compliance
-- regulatory-compliance
+- extension
 - market-infrastructure
+- settlement-calendar
+- stock-broker
+- t0-settlement
 title: Further Extension of Timeline for Mandatory Implementation of Systems and Processes by Qualified Stock Brokers (QSBs) with Respect to T+0 Settlement Cycle
 ---